Svetoslavss/SeleniumIDE/README.md

 # SeleniumIDE
-SeleniumIDE create a CI workflow with GitHub Actions to run the tests automatically
+SeleniumIDE create a CI workflow with GitHub Actions to run the tests automatically.